ausbin/sandvich/README.md

 - pork rinds
 ```

-By the third `final` hook, the data pool initialized by the above configuration would like this python snippet:
+By the `final` hook, the data pool initialized by the above configuration would resemble this python dictionary:

 ```python
 {